Gaspar-Cdv/JS-Scroll-Reveal/README.md

 If the delay value is not a valid number, the element will appear with no delay.

+**Note : the delay value works for both in and out animations.
+You can't have independant values.** It will be implemented in the next update.
+In the example below, the animation will start after 1 seconde for both classes :

+	<div class='sr-slide-left sr-out-fade sr-delay-1000'></div>

 ### Trigger of the animation

 When you scroll down, the animation will start when the element is half visible on the viewport.
 You can change it using sr-trigger.
 The value can be a number : it will **correspondre** to the distance between the top of the element and the bottom of the screen.
 If you want the element to be totally visible before launch the animation, use `sr-trigger-height`.

 	<div class='sr-slide-left sr-trigger-50'></div>
 	<div class='sr-slide-left sr-trigger-height'></div>

+The trigger value can be used independently for in and out animations.
+You have to use `sr-out-trigger`, it works just like `sr-trigger` :

+	<div class='sr-fade sr-trigger-100 sr-out-fade sr-out-trigger-height'></div>

 ### One shot animation